caenrigen/LatexKit/README.md

 This instructions may not be very clear, if you have any dificulties contact us, we will be happy to help you!

 ## Nice things to develop someday
+* Create URLs for [overleaf automatic file upload and realtime update]
 * Automatic and manual columns align
 * Automatic table configuration for siunitx latex package
 * Data validation for the LatexKitSettings sheet